 One of our dads has come up with some tips and coping strategies for new dads who find themselves on a neonatal journey.

 - Get involved in as much as you can, this can be daunting at the start, but the nurses will help you.
 Nappy changes, NG tube feeds, weigh day – don’t be afraid to ask for help.
-I found this was important to be close to my son.
-It also helps you bond with the fantastic team looking after your child.
+I found this was important to be close to my son

-- Making sure my wife was comfortable at home each evening when she came back from hospital was really important for me to sort so she could express, eat, sleep.
-Hospital life is relentless!
+- Making sure my wife was comfortable at home each evening when she came back from hospital was really important for me to sort so she could express, eat, sleep

 The story below has been written by one of our neonatal dads who was deeply affected by his son’s traumatic birth.
 It really highlights the need for more support for dads in neonatal care.